Passett/Data_Entry_Automation/README.md

 # Data_Entry_Automation
 This is a script that I wrote that goes to Grants Portal, logs in, and updates our contact information for all subrecipients at the Applicant Event Profile level (1000's of updates).
-This saved about $5k in labor anytime one of our main contacts leaves.
+In addition to updating our contacts, it creates a list of contacts that need updates on the subrecipient side as well so that we can reach out to them for updates.
+This script saves about $5k in labor anytime one of our main contacts leaves.